ChrisWhittington/Chess-System-Tal-NNUE-2/README.md

    - test suites are to be found in the chess-data folder.
 Modify as you wish, 6-part FEN, algebraic best move (bm)
 10. Diagnostics
    - "mem" generates memory diagnostics
-   - "cpu" gives CPU perfomance information
+   - "cpu" gives CPU performance information

 ## Contributing